Elia Kazan: HUAC testimony

 The Group Theatre said that we shouldn't be committed to any fixed political program set by other people outside the organization.
 I was behaving treacherously to the Group when I met downtown at CP [Communist Party] headquarters, to decide among the Communists what we should do in the Group, and then come back and present a united front, pretending we had not been in caucus ...

 I was tried by the Party and that was one of the reasons I became so embittered later.
 The trial was on the issue of my refusal to follow instructions, that we should strike in the Group Theatre, and insist that the membership have control of its organization.
-I said it was an artistic organization, and I backed up Clurman and Strasberg who were not Communists ...
-The trial left an indelible impression on me ...
+I said it was an artistic organization, and I backed up Clurman and Strasberg who were not Communists. ...
+The trial left an indelible impression on me. ...
 Everybody else voted against me and they stigmatized me and condemned my acts and attitude.
 They were asking for confession and self-humbling.
 I went home that night and told my wife "I am resigning."
 But for years after I resigned, I was still faithful to their way of thinking.
 I still believed in it.
 But not in the American Communists.
-I used to make a difference and think: "These people here are damned fools but in Russia they have got the real thing", until I learned about the Hitler-Stalin pact, and gave up on the USSR.
+I used to make a difference and think: "These people here are damned fools but in Russia they have got the real thing", until I learned about the Hitler–Stalin pact, and gave up on the USSR.

-Mills observes that prior to becoming a "friendly witness", Kazan discussed his decision-making process during a visit at his Connecticut home from longtime friend Arthur Miller:
+Mills observes that prior to becoming a "friendly witness", Kazan discussed his decision-making process during a visit to his Connecticut home from longtime friend Arthur Miller:

 To defend a secrecy I don't think right and to defend people who have already been named or soon would be by someone else… I hate the Communists and have for many years, and don't feel right about giving up my career to defend them.
 I will give up my film career if it is in the interests of defending something I believe in, but not this.

 Miller put his arm around Kazan and said, "Don't worry about what I'll think.
 Whatever you do is okay with me, because I know that your heart is in the right place."
 Miller had recorded in his journal his own perceptions about this visit.
 He recalled his sentiments as "being more complex.
 His anger was not at Kazan, whom he loved like a brother, but at the committee.
 At the same time he saw a side to his friend that frightened him: 'He would have sacrificed me as well.'"